 When will this start?

-We are hoping to begin in the first half of 2021.
+We are hoping to begin in the Fall of 2021.
 More details will be forthcoming regarding our comprehensive training program that will be provided to all clinic volunteers.

-Episcopal Diocese of LI, LI Jobs with Justice, SEPA Mujer, Sisters of St. Dominic, Sisters of St. Joseph, YAM Community Resource
+Episcopal Diocese of LI, LI Jobs with Justice, SEPA Mujer, Sisters of St. Dominic, Sisters of St. Joseph, YAM Community Resources

 For more information and to volunteer to help,